bomonike/bomonike.github.io/learn-chinese.md

 * January 24, 1848.
 Gold discovered at Sutter's mill in Coloma, 45 miles northeast of Sacramento, California.
 Chinese Diaspora of 250,000 begins.
 * 1850–1864.
 Taiping Rebellion led by Hong Xiuquan, who believed he was the brother of Jesus Christ, led to an estimated 20 to 30 million deaths.
+* 1854.
+In "People v.
+Hall", California Supreme Court ruled that Chinese immigrants ("Mongolian") were not allowed to testify in court against a white person.
+This led to increased violence.
 * 1856 – 1860.
 After losing the Second Opium War, China is forced to legalize the opium trade and cede the Kowloon Peninsula to the British and 400,000 square miles (outer Manchuria), including the Pacific port of Vladivostok.
 Westerners could build churches anywhere in China.
 * May 10, 1869.
 The photo at Promontory Summit, Utah celebrating the transcontinental railroad completion deliberately excluded the 10,000 to 20,000 Chinese workers (80% to 90% of the Central Pacific Railroad's labor force).
 Chinese workers were paid significantly less than white workers.
 Over 1,000 Chinese workers died in avalanches, explosions, and landslides.
 * 1871.
 White workers, facing unemployment and lower wages, begin to violently blame the Chinese.
 Anti-Chinese riots break out across the West (in Montana and most notably the Los Angeles Chinese Massacre of 1871).